-You select the track when applying for the programme: your choice will determine the degree requirements.
-The difference between the tracks is that the Research track aims at providing more profound knowledge of economic theory and econometric methods, whereas the General track emphasises fields and applications of economics, and it is possible to include more optional studies in the degree.
+You select the track when applying for the program: your choice will determine the degree requirements.
+The difference between the tracks is that the Research track aims at providing more profound knowledge of economic theory and econometric methods, whereas the General track emphasizes fields and applications of economics, and it is possible to include more optional studies in the degree.
 The Research track prepares you for doctoral studies in economics, and its degree requirements contain most of the doctoral-level core courses in economic theory and econometrics.
-Taking these courses as part of the Master's degree helps you to graduate faster from the doctoral programme later.
-Graduates from the Research track are given precedence for the doctoral programme in economics at the University of Helsinki.
+Taking these courses as part of the Master's degree helps you to graduate faster from the doctoral program later.
+Graduates from the Research track are given precedence for the doctoral program in economics at the University of Helsinki.
 The Research track is also recommended if you are interested in taking the more demanding core courses to acquire more profound knowledge of economics even if your goal is not to pursue doctoral studies.

-The programme comprises 120 credits (ECTS, European Credit Transfer System), and it is designed to be completed in two years.
+The program comprises 120 credits (ECTS, European Credit Transfer System), and it is designed to be completed in two years.
 The degree requirements consist of the following modules (in the General / Research track):

 - Advanced studies (at least 90 ECTS / 100 ECTS)